Mokkapps/nuxt-email-renderer/README.md

 | Gmail ✔ | Apple Mail ✔ | Outlook ✔ | Yahoo!
 Mail ✔ | HEY ✔ | Superhuman ✔ |
 |---------|--------------|-----------|---------------|-------|--------------|

+## Used by

+- [Weekly Vue News](https://weekly-vue.news) - A curated newsletter for Vue.js & Nuxt developers
+- [Nuxt Starter Kit](https://nuxtstarterkit.com) - A boilerplate starter kit for Nuxt projects with authentication, database, and more.

 ## Development

 #### Install dependencies